ahotal01/RunestoneServer/README.md

   * At the end, it should say `trying alternative database access due to  No module named pydal` and then, if things are working correctly, start outputting the names of the chapters.

-* runestone deploy
+* Deploy the book
     * The following may not be necessary.
 Check the static directory first to see if the book contents were already moved there.
+From `runestone/books/<your book name>`:
-        * `rm -r applications/runestone/static/<your book name>`
+        * `rm -r ../../static/<your book name>`
-        * `cd runestone/books/<your book name>`
         * `mv build/<your book name> ../static/`

 * Create an account for yourself